mikes802/Marketing-Analytics-Case-Study/Script Check.md

 `INNER JOIN` is like the above, but your final table will only give you rows if the primary key was found in the target table.
 If it wasn't, the whole row is gone.

 In the section of the script where we start looking for the most-watched actor per customer, an actor dataset is created by joining multiple tables.
 Danny runs some `DISTINCT` queries against his dataset and gets 955 for `unique_film_id`.
 I ran the same queries against my dataset and got 958.
 Eventually, I hit upon the idea that maybe my joins were to blame.
-I had used the `LEFT JOIN`, whereas Danny had used the `INNER JOIN`.
+I had used `LEFT JOIN`, whereas Danny had used `INNER JOIN`.
 I then used a trick Danny showed us in the joins tutorial to see if the rows differ when using a `LEFT JOIN` versus using an `INNER JOIN` to create the dataset:
 <details>
 <summary> 🔴 SQL code</summary>